 Century Fire Protection in Duluth, GA is teaming up with other organizations around the country for National Clean Up Day.
-We are partnering with Gwinnett Clean & Beautiful to outfit our employees who volunteer with supplies to tidy up Satellite Boulevard on Friday, September 20th from 11am-1pm.
+We are partnering with Gwinnett Clean & Beautiful to outfit our employees who volunteer with supplies to tidy up Satellite Boulevard on Friday, September 25th from 11am-1pm.

 With programs and company initiatives like this, we can make a meaningful impact on our people, our community and our environment.
 Century Fire Protection encourages everyone to participate in their own Clean Up Day.
 Every little bit helps make our world a more beautiful place!

-We are inviting our employees to join us on September 20th for 30 minute shifts to pick up litter in our community.
-All of the employees who sign up to volunteer by August 28th will receive a shirt and lunch!
+We are inviting our employees to join us on September 25th for 30 minute shifts to pick up litter in our community.
+All of the employees who sign up to volunteer by September 8th will receive a shirt and lunch!
 We are looking forward to spending a few hours having fun with our team while making a difference in our world.